CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

 - The secrets synchronized do not override existing secrets that are created by the CluedIn Installer.
 If your secret matches the same name (front-end certificate is mandatory here), you must remove the existing secret for the synchronized secret to appear.

-- Please ensure there is enough resources as well.
-For example, by default the neo4j and elasticsearch pods consume a majority of the nodes they have been assigned.
+- Please ensure that you have enough resources.
+For example, by default the Neo4j and Elasticsearch pods consume a majority of the nodes they have been assigned.
 Having the additional Key Vault pods on these nodes may potentially prevent these from starting up.